 The visiting teaching message for March is The Attributes of Jesus Christ: Long-suffering and Patient.

-Apropos of my current trials, it was a message that was timely for me.
+Apropos of my recent shoulder surgery, this was a message that was timely for me.
 I really loved President Uchtdorf’s entire quote on patience, but just the one snippet really made me stop and think.

 “Patience is not simply enduring; it is enduring well!”

 Today, I pretty much lost patience with all of it.
 We’ve had a crazy weekend, my poor husband is probably going insane being the only driver in the house (only 2 more weeks and I can drive again!), and the kids are busier than ever right now.
 Being one-armed means Mom isn’t doing much housekeeping, and what little I manage to do is quickly undone by the other people who live here.
 And the dog, who can’t seem to keep herself from getting into the garbage.

 So I sort of flipped out at everyone and cried a bit.
 I am so frustrated with not being able to do my own hair and make up.
 I always feel like I look disheveled and flustered.
 The piles of dishes.
 The girls’ stuff strewn all over the house.
 The dog’s latest foray into the kitchen garbage scattered under the dining room table.
 My own clothes piled on top of my dresser because it’s too difficult to hang them up.
 I could not handle it for one more second.